syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 ## Autoscroll border

-The auto scroll border is used to specify the maximum distance between the object and diagram edge to trigger auto scroll.
-The default value is set as 15 for all sides (left, right, top and bottom) and it can be changed using the `autoScrollBorder` property of page settings.
-The following code example illustrates how to set autoscroll border.
+The Autoscroll border is used to specify the maximum distance between the object and Diagram edge to trigger Autoscroll.
+The default value is set as 15 for all sides (left, right, top, and bottom) and it can be changed by using the `autoScrollBorder` property of page settings.
+The following code example illustrates how to set Autoscroll border.

 {% highlight js %}